karel-brinda/Phylign/README.md

 ## 1. Introduction

-The central idea behind MOF-Search, enabling alignment locally at such a large scale, is [**phylogenetic compression**](https://brinda.eu/mof) ([paper](https://doi.org/10.1101/2023.04.15.536996)) - a technique based on using estimated evolutionary history to guide compression and search of large
+The central idea behind Phylign, enabling alignment locally at such a large scale, is [**phylogenetic compression**](https://brinda.eu/mof) ([paper](https://doi.org/10.1101/2023.04.15.536996)) - a technique based on using estimated evolutionary history to guide compression and search of large